-Ombre 3 Color Fade-Out from Dark Caramel Blonde to Sandy Blonde to Lightest Blonde
+Ombre 3 Color Fade-Out from Neutral Brown to Sandy Blonde to Lightest Blonde

 The best tool for choosing your color/colors is with the L&B Color Ring!
 All single colors are on the ring.
 To see the blended colors, simply blend the 2 or 3 swatches on the ring together to see the blend colors.

 For more info on the L&B Color Ring go here.

 Take a good look at you hair in the daylight.
 Usually we all have slightly different colors on top and underneath.
 See examples of Two or Three-Tone Coloring here and scroll to the bottom of that page.

 As a guide, look at the color of the bottom inches (ca. last 5-10cm) of the top layers of your hair.
 This is the color you should choose for your extensions.
 This is usually lighter than the hair at the roots, and will be a better match because this hair will lay on top of the extensions.

 If your hair is shoulder length or longer, your hair will blend with the extensions, making a better match than you think!
 Just holding the extensions up to your hair will not show you how good of a match a color may be.
 You must install them to see the difference.
 Because your own hair will be added to the mix, and a better match will ensue.